Kate Silverton: Personal life

+In 2022, Silverton was training to be a children's counsellor, and had qualified by 2023.

+Silverton lives in the Cotswolds, having moved from west London in early 2024.

+In an article for The Daily Telegraph in August 2024, Silverton strongly criticised Huw Edwards for viewing images of children being abused and stated that she had been sexually abused as a child.
+She said: "It has taken me five decades to finally let go of my own dark weight of shame and be released from my suffering.
+It has been a long hard road to healing."

 Cosmetic surgery lawsuit

 In January 2008, Silverton sued a clinic after an allegedly botched cosmetic surgery procedure for treatment of acne scars.
 Silverton said that the procedure caused a severe skin reaction and she had to take two weeks off work after the treatment.
 The lawsuit filed for unspecified monetary damages.